breedx2/noshare/README.md

 ## path/shell

-Now to get the noshare command into your shell!
+Now to get the `noshare` command into your shell!

 **Option 1** -- Add this to the end of your `~/.bash_profile` or whatever and afterward restart your shell:
 ```
-alias noshare="python $(pwd)/noshare.py"
+alias noshare="python /path/to/noshare.py"
 ```

 **Option 2** -- Create an executable file called `noshare` and put it in your path,